 Denny has worked with law enforcement on a limited basis for almost 20 years.
 In the spring of 2009 Denny was invited to the White Mountains of Arizona to work with law enforcement, the fire department, and the community with a school bus drill.
 Part of that program was to experiment with the school bus and the SWAT team from the area.
 Denny provided a presentation on the characteristics of the school bus LE needed to know, and then spent 4 hours in a gravel pit with the SWAT team and the bus.
 A presentation was made at the 2009 Minnesota Security and Terrorism Emergency Preparedness (M-STEP) conference in November of 2009 for law enforcement personnel only.

-Denny has trained the Hennepin County Weapons of Mass Destruction team in Minneapolis with great success, which resulted in additional sessions with local SWAT teams.
+Denny has trained the Hennepin County Weapons of Mass Destruction team in Minneapolis with great success, which resulted in additional sessions with local SWAT teams and departments in Nevada and California.
 While Denny’s expertise is not with law enforcement, he has been effective in training the industry about the school bus, and things they need to consider to heighten their success rate when working with a school bus incident.

 Denny has a son, daughter-in-law, and grandson that are police officers in Minnesota, so he is exposed to much of the current information.
 He has worked with the Minnesota State Patrol doing presentations on school bus related incidences.
 He has been a member of Infragard (an FBI – industry partnership) for many years.
 He serves on two police departments as a reserve officer and one as a police volunteer service aide.